-Graber Olive House is located in Ontario, California and makes a wonderful day trip destination any time of the year.
+Graber Olive House is located in Ontario, California, and makes a wonderful day trip destination at any time of the year.
 If you happen to visit during the fall harvest you can see the Olive House’s historic cannery in operation.

 At Graber Olive House, they’ve been experimenting with olive production since 1894.
 It’s believed that the first olive trees were brought to California by Spanish missionaries way back in 1769.
 When C.C.
 Graber discovered olive trees growing on his land, he began experimenting with old rancher’s recipes.